Parting ways with your used four-wheeler can be tough; agreeing to a low resale value can be even tougher.

 What factors affect ATV depreciation and ATV values?

-After the first few years of ownership, mileage and condition begin affecting the resale value of ATVs.
-So, if you’re a mud freak and your ATV has seen its fair share of ruts and mud holes, you’ll want to approach an interested buyer with a little more humility than, say, someone who used their ATV to haul equipment down a paved driveway on the weekends.
+ATV values have stayed pretty consistent over the years, but depreciation is still inevitable.
+After the first few years of ownership, for example, mileage and condition begin affecting the resale value of ATVs.
+So, if you’re a mud freak and your quad has seen its fair share of ruts and mud holes, you’ll want to approach an interested buyer with a little more humility than, say, someone who used their ATV to haul equipment up and down a paved driveway on the weekends.

 If you’ve maintained your vehicle properly, you may get a respectable return when you trade ATVs.
 If not, you can try to restore the ATV (i.e. install new wheels and tires, seal or repaint the plastic trim, etc.), but don’t expect a worthwhile offer if the vehicle looks like it’s hanging on by a thread.